 Deborah received her B.S. in Biology from Saint Mary’s College of California, a M.S. in Integrative Biology from the University of California, Los Angeles, and a Ph.D. in Wildlife Science from the University of Washington, Seattle.
 Her dissertation research focused on kit fox conservation and the evaluation of non-invasive monitoring methods (such as detection dogs) to obtain information on endangered populations.
 Deborah has published extensively in the conservation literature.
 In 2007, she and her co-authors were awarded the George Miksch Sutton Award in Conservation Research for publishing a paper that made an outstanding contribution to conservation biology in the southwest.
 Since 1991, Deborah has studied wild species ranging from ground squirrels to grizzly bears, while maintaining her focus on canids such as wolves, foxes, and coyotes.
 Deborah has a deep background in dog obedience, behavior, and detection training: she began working with conservation dogs in 1999 and has operated several highly successful canine development programs in the northwestern U.S.

-Aimee received a B.A. from the University of Montana in biology, where her studies emphasize zoology, ecology, and entomology.
-Aimee has been fortunate to work with WD4C since its inception and has enjoyed being part of the growth of conservation detection dog programs around the world.
-She’s had the opportunity to work on over 40 species in nearly a dozen countries with a handful of very talented dogs.
+Aimee received a B.A. from the University of Montana in biology.
+She feels very grateful to have been part of helping the field of conservation dogs get a foothold in the US in the late 1990s, and continue its growth around the world over the last few decades.
+She’s had the opportunity to work with a number of very talented dogs in service to over 40 imperiled species in over a dozen countries.
 She enjoys tackling new and challenging projects and mentoring new conservation dog programs, trainers, and handlers.

 Ngaio is a forensic ecologist and conservationist.
 She obtained a B.Sc. in Environmental Science from Acadia University in Nova Scotia, an M.Sc. in Natural Resource Sciences with emphasis on applied wildlife biology and ecotoxicology from McGill University in Montréal, and a Ph.D. in Forensic Science from Anglia Ruskin University in the United Kingdom.
 She is currently a member of the Investigative Chemistry Research Group at Anglia Ruskin University and a Director of the Foundation of Analytical Science & Technology in Africa (FASTA).
 She has authored numerous papers and chapters on wildlife monitoring and conservation, and edited the textbook “Carbofuran and Wildlife Poisoning: Global Perspectives and Forensic Approaches."
 Ngaio is on the Faculty of Veterinary Forensic Sciences at the University of Florida (Gainesville), where she teaches several courses on critical thinking and risk assessment of veterinary agents in relation to wildlife and environmental health.